Benefits of Surah al-Baqarah (The Cow) – Reciting and benefits

 Ibrahim (a.s.) and the importance of submission to Allah

-When Allah told Ibrahim (a.s.) to submit, he obliged.
-Allah describes the one who was opposed to Ibrahim’s (a.s.) religion as a person making a fool of himself.
+Allah commanded Ibrahim (a.s.) to submit, and he complied.
+Allah condemns those who oppose Ibrahim’s (a.s.) religion as foolish.

 Hadith about the benefits of reciting Surah al-Baqarah